|17 May, 2021 to 24 May, 2021||Book now|

 SOLO PREMIUM OFFER WAIVED FOR SOLO EXPLORERS

 For solo travelers who choose to stay aboard and extend their voyage to Hawai'i, the solo premium will be waived for the entire journey (Categories 1S and 3S only).
-Book by july 31, 2019.
-Call for details.
+Book by Dec.31, 2019.

 COMPLIMENTARY STAY IN HAWAII